sheldon-wright/blog/content/blog/RHCSA-Networking-Lab/index.md

 `10.0.0.2`

-On the DNS servers line add the address we grabbed from `/etc/resolv.conf`
+On the DNS servers line, add the address we grabbed from `/etc/resolv.conf`

 `10.0.2.3`

-**Finally**, select OK to return to the main menu
+**Finally**, select OK to return to the main menu.

-Select 'Activate a connection'
+Select **Activate a connection** from the menu.

 ![nmtui activate connection](netlab-nmtui-activate-connection.png)

-Toggle the interface by hitting enter a few times.
+Toggle the interface off and then back on by hitting `enter` a few times.
 It should cycle through **Deactivate > Activate > Deactivate**

 ![nmtui toggle connection](netlab-nmtui-toggle-connection.png)